RyanZmu/Jeoprady-App/README.md

 - Align my code with standard.js code style.

-- Remove puncuation from the answers so the user doesn't need to worry about ". -, ', etc. - Done
+- Remove puncuation from the answers so the user doesn't need to worry about ". -, ', etc. (Implemented)

 - Get rid of repeated questions on the board.